 What made you go into the corporate sphere of law?

 The internships did help in making me choose my area of specialization.
 I found myself natural leaning towards corporate law as compared to other areas where I can see myself making an effort.

 Would you take us through the application process for Oxford?

 Applying to Oxford is similar to applying for any top rated LL.M program in the world.
 I would say to apply straight after law school requires some planning in terms of studying methodically, participating in extra-curricular activities, preparing good essays and actively seeking out references.

 What was it like working at Herbert Smith?
-How satisfying was it for a first job?

 Working at Herbert Smith was a fantastic experience.
 The training program is very thorough and the six months spent in each department goes a long way in understanding different areas of legal practice.
 The learning curve was steep but the kind of confidence and knowledge that I acquired is unparalleled.
 I learnt a lot from the partners, the senior associates and my peers.